PackeTsar/meraki-cli/README.md

 The Meraki-CLI tool supports the use of a config file to provide any of its arguments.
 The config file should contain proper JSON syntax and should be a simple JS object (Python dictionary) in format.
 An example is shown below.
 If you want to use the arguments of a currently working command, set a maximum debug level of `-ddd` and copy/paste the JSON output under the "Argument Settings" log statement.

-The config file can be obtained by the program by either explicitly defining its location using the `-c` option like `-c ~/meraki.conf`, or by placing the file in a location searched by Meraki-CLI upon program start.
+The config file can be obtained by the program by either explicitly defining its location using the `-c` option like `-c ~/meraki-cli.conf`, or by placing the file in a location searched by Meraki-CLI upon program start.
 The search locations are provided below and are sorted by common OS usage.

 - Windows OS
-  - `%APPDATA%\meraki\meraki.conf`
+  - `%APPDATA%\meraki-cli\meraki-cli.conf`
     - The `%APPDATA%` is usually equal to `C:\Users\<username>\AppData\Roaming` by default
-    - Assuming the default, the config file location would be: `C:\Users\<username>\AppData\Roaming\meraki\meraki.conf`
+    - Assuming the default, the config file location would be: `C:\Users\<username>\AppData\Roaming\meraki-cli\meraki-cli.conf`
-  - `%LOCALAPPDATA%\meraki\meraki.conf`
+  - `%LOCALAPPDATA%\meraki-cli\meraki-cli.conf`
     - The `%LOCALAPPDATA%` is usually equal to `C:\Users\<username>\AppData\Local` by default
-    - Assuming the default, the config file location would be: `C:\Users\<username>\AppData\Local\meraki\meraki.conf`
+    - Assuming the default, the config file location would be: `C:\Users\<username>\AppData\Local\meraki-cli\meraki-cli.conf`
 - MacOS
-  - `~/.meraki/meraki.conf`
+  - `~/.meraki-cli/meraki-cli.conf`
     - The `~` directory is your local user directory.
-It is usually equal to `/Users/<username>` by default
+It is usually equal to `/Users/<username>/` by default
-    - Assuming the default, the config file location would be: `/Users/<username>/.meraki/meraki.conf`
+    - Assuming the default, the config file location would be: `/Users/<username>/.meraki-cli/meraki-cli.conf`
     - Note that the directory name has a leading dot, making it a hidden directory
-  - `~/Library/Application Support/meraki/meraki.conf`
+  - `~/Library/Application Support/meraki-cli/meraki-cli.conf`
     - The `~` directory is your local user directory.
-It is usually equal to `/Users/<username>` by default
+It is usually equal to `/Users/<username>/` by default
-    - Assuming the default, the config file location would be: `/Users/<username>/Library/Application Support/meraki/meraki.conf`
+    - Assuming the default, the config file location would be: `/Users/<username>/Library/Application Support/meraki-cli/meraki-cli.conf`
 - Linux
-  - `/etc/meraki/meraki.conf`
+  - `/etc/meraki-cli/meraki-cli.conf`

-> Note: Any of the above locations except `/etc/meraki/meraki.conf` will work on any platform.
+> Note: Any of the above locations except `/etc/meraki-cli/meraki-cli.conf` will work on any platform.
 The `APPDATA` and `LOCALAPPDATA` environment variables exist on Windows by default, but can be added to any machine.
 The two `~` (home) locations will resolve on both Windows or MacOS/Linux to a subdirectory inside the user's home directory.

-#### Example `meraki.conf` Config File
+#### Example `meraki-cli.conf` Config File
 ```
 {
     "apiKey": "093b24e85df15a3e66f1fc359f4c48493eaa1b73",